golles/ha-kamstrup_403/README.md

 ## Configuration is done in the UI

 It's recommended to use devices as `/dev/serial/by-id` and not `/dev/ttyUSB1` as the port.
-This is because the first example is a stable identifier, while the second one can change when USB devices are added or removed, or even when you perform a system reboot.<br>
+This is because the first example is a stable identifier, while the second can change when USB devices are added or removed, or even when you perform a system reboot.<br>
-The port should look like: `/dev/serial/by-id/usb-FTDI_FT230X_Basic_UART_D307PBVY-if00-port0`.
+The port should look like this: `/dev/serial/by-id/usb-FTDI_FT230X_Basic_UART_D307PBVY-if00-port0`.

 Some meters contain a battery, and communicating with the meter does impact battery life.
 By default, this component updates every 3600 seconds (1 hour).
 From version `1.2.0`, you can configure the update interval.
 You can do this by pressing `configure` on the Integrations page: